Public Health Multi-User Licences

 - There is an automatic monthly uptake report by email.

-- There is a ‘live’ reporting system on uptake, demographics and evaluation.
-(Parents are not identifiable.)
+- There is a ‘live’ reporting system on uptake, demographics, geographical take-up and evaluation.
+Individual learners are not identifiable.

 - The Solihull Approach Team support every area.